shashanktomar/vue-nuxt-boilerplate/docs/template/faq.md

 Also, `Nuxt`'s predefined build configuration suits us very well.
 Wide choice of plugins also allows solving problems faster.

-## Do you support Prettier?

-Nope.
-And we never will.

-We strongly believe that writing good and well-formated code is a developer's responsibility.

-We also have strong linting rules and CI step.
-So any improperly formatted code won't make its way into the build.

-We also do not encourage using `eslint --fix`.

 ## Why do you use `now` for a demo project?

 This allows us to show how easy it is to deploy a full-featured isomorphic app.